-I got ordained and started officiating because I’d attended the wedding of friends who’d been married by a Justice of the Peace in a dry, non-spiritual, deeply boring ceremony (no offense to JPs in general but this one was a dud).
+I got ordained and started officiating because I’d attended the wedding of friends who’d been married by a judge in a dry, non-spiritual, deeply boring ceremony (no offense to judges in general but this one was a dud).

 I knew that many friends heading to the altar were spiritual but not religious, and I figured there had to be a non-denominational way of infusing their ceremonies with heart, spirit, and meaning.

 You can read more here about the difference between my work and a Justice of the Peace.

 In my Other Life, I work for the cannabis advocacy organization Heady Vermont, do theater, play music, practice yoga, and garden (enthusiastically but erratically) in the summertime.

 I live in the woods of Charlotte, Vermont with my husband Mark and our highly interactive marmalade cat Jamba.